itsschirag/RimoR-CN-Lab-Assignment/README.md

 To commit files to GitHub, you need to create a repository.
 A repository is a place where you can store and organize your code.
 Here are the steps to create a repository:

 - Log in to your GitHub account.
-- Click the "+" icon in the top right corner of the screen.
+- Click the`+` icon in the top right corner of the screen.
-- Select "New repository" from the dropdown menu.
+- Select `New repository` from the dropdown menu.
 - Give your repository a name and a description.
 - Choose whether you want your repository to be public or private.
-- Click the "Create repository" button.
+- Click the `Create repository` button.

 ### Step 2: Clone the Repository
 Now that you have created a repository, you need to clone it to your local machine.
 Cloning creates a local copy of the repository on your computer.
 Here are the steps to clone the repository:

 - Go to your repository's page on GitHub.
-- Click the "Code" button.
+- Click the `Code` button.
 - Copy the HTTPS URL provided.
 - Open a terminal or command prompt on your computer.
 - Navigate to the directory where you want to clone the repository.